-Why should I get a 4 year BS degree in EDHS when I can get my paramedic certification through a fire department or community college?
+Why should I get a 4 year BS degree in EHS when I can get my paramedic certification through a fire department or community college?

 The design of the UMBC Paramedic Concentration is to not only prepare students as medical professionals in the out-of-hospital environment; it encompasses course work to expose them to finance, management, research, and leadership.
-Our program is one of thirteen accredited institutions offering a baccalaureate degree in Emergency and Disaster Health Systems.
+Our program is one of thirteen accredited institutions offering a baccalaureate degree in Emergency Health Services.

 The UMBC Department of Emergency and Disaster Health Systems (formerly known as Department of Emergency Health Services) has a long and rich history as a leader in the field of emergency services education.